Vertex operators and 2-representations of quantum affine algebras: Notation and terminology

-The idempotent completion of $\mathcal{C}$ can be viewed as a minimal enlargement of the category $\mathcal{C}$ so that idempotents split.
+An additive category $\mathcal{C}$ is said to be idempotent complete when every idempotent 1-morphism splits in $\mathcal{C}$.
 Similarly, we say that the additive 2-category $\K$ is idempotent complete when the Hom categories $\Hom_{\K}(A,B)$ are idempotent complete for any pair of objects $A, B \in \K$, (so that all idempotent 2-morphisms split).
-The idempotent completion $Kar(\K)$ of a 2-category $\K$ is the 2-category with the same objects as $\K$, but with Hom categories given by $Kar(\Hom_{\K}(A,B))$.